zbyju/babybox-dashboard/README.md

 These are the individual microservices in this app:

 - `data-receiver`: a Node.js backend application that receives data from babyboxes and sends them to various middlewares
-- `data-api`: a GraphQL API for accessing data from the database
+- `dashboard-api`: a GraphQL API for accessing data from the database

 ### Packages